 - Include colour, symbols and pictures to make it more memorable.

-Mindmapping is a useful way of organising your initial thoughts.
+Mind mapping is a useful way of organising your initial thoughts.
 Have a look at this interactive demonstration on Creating a mind map.

 Try searching the internet for free mind map applications for your computer or, if you’d prefer, simply draw them by hand.
-These animated demonstrations of visual tools in Word might help.
+There are some links to useful demonstrations in Word in the following:

 You may find that, rather than reducing notes to small summary cards, you prefer to produce large posters detailing key points on particular topics.
 Use flip-chart paper or stick several pieces of A4 together.
 Use pattern, colour, diagrams and drawings in your posters and display them in parts of your home where you might have an opportunity to gaze at them for a few minutes now and then and absorb the information.
 One student we know put them around the bathroom!